 Germany plans to approve Chinese takeover of Elmos' chip production - Handelsblatt.

-The German government plans to approve a Chinese takeover of the chip production of Dortmund-based company Elmos, Reuters
+The German government plans to approve a Chinese takeover of the chip production of Dortmund-based company Elmos, Reuters reported.

 The economy ministry is examining the sale of Elmos' chip factory to competitor Silex, a Swedish company that is a subsidiary of Chinese group Sai Microelectronics, Handelsblatt reported, adding approval is expected in the coming weeks.